rtm/upward/doc/design.md

 ]);
 ```

 which are fully upward-aware, so that `theme.bodyBackgroundColor = 'gray';` will automatically rewrite the corresponding rule.
-Of course, doing this is less common than simply applying classes and styles directly to elements via `E(tagname) . is({ })`.
+Of course, this is normal approach to styling, which to simply apply classes and styles directly to elements via `E(tagname) . is({ })`.

 The `UpStyle` API also accepts a second argument, specifying a DOM element to which the rules are scoped, even if the browser does not support scoped styles.

 Convenience routines
 --------------------

 The Upward design philosophy frowns on excessive convenience routines.
 They result in an obese API footprint.
-But although not an integral part of the library, Upward does provide implementations of commonly used constructs, including the following:
+But although not an integral part of the library, Upward does provide upwardable implementations of commonly used constructs, including the following:

  * in `'src/Upw/Cnt'`: `UpCount`, a function which automaticaly counts up every so many milliseconds
  * in `'src/Upw/Fns'`:
-    - `equals`, to compare two (upwardable) values
+    - `equals`, to compare two values
-    - `not`, to invert an (upwardable) value
+    - `not`, to invert an value
+    - `log`, to log a value

 Testing
 -------

 Existing test runners such as Jasmine are not well-suited for writing tests for Upward itself or applications which use Upward.
 For one thing, they don't necessarily play well with Traceur/ES6, at least not without special black-box adapters.
 More importantly, Upward is so aynchronous in nature, and most test runners require special gyrations to deal with this.
 Therefore, Upward has its own test runner.
-The `'Tst'` module exports two functions for this purpose, `test` and `testGroup`. `test` runs one test specified as a function. `testGroup` runs a group of tests.
-The results may be displayed in the console using `consoleReporter`, or on the HTML page using `htmlReporter`, which uses Upward itself in dog-food fashion.
+The `'Tst'` module exports two functions for this purpose, `test` and `testGroup`.

+ * `test` runs one test specified as a function
+ * `testGroup` runs a group of tests.

+The results may be displayed in the console using "reporters", either

+ * `consoleReporter`, displaying the results on the console, or
+ * `htmlReporter`, which uses Upward itself in dog-food fashion to display results on the HTML page

 Although any assertion library may be used, we prefer `assert`, and that is what is used for Upward's own tests.